 The University of South Florida2018-2020

 During my time in school, I was employed on campus by USF Housing & Residential Education in their Communications and Marketing office.
 The work I did there was published to the 6,500 students living on the USF campus as well as faculty and staff.
 It was my first time working in a marketing office setting with brand guidelines to direct my design work.
 Besides my direct supervisor, I was the only graphic designer on the team.
-One of the biggest takeaways I got from this position was learning to spot the tiniest of details down to the pixel.
 I handled most if not all of my projects on my own and tried to maximize on the creative boundaries set by the university to not only have some fun with my design, but bring something a little more exciting about the way we communicated key information with our students, faculty and families.

 BRAND(As set by the University’s standards)